VimukthiMayadunne/toEnvoyCLI/README.md

 # Installation
-You can install `openapi2apigee` either through `npm` or by cloning the code from this GitHub repo.
+You can install `toenvoy` either through `npm` or by cloning the code from this GitHub repo.
 This README covers the installation steps with `npm`.

 # Setup